 Clinical Copy-Paste

 Good clinical documentation is concise and unique.
-A well-organized electronic record allows brevity because information can be referenced and linked, not copied.
-Clinical notes can be interpretive, not repetitive, exposing the meaning of data stored in other sections of the record.
+A well-organized electronic record promotes brevity because information is referenced and linked, not copied.
+Clinical notes can be interpretive, not repetitive, by focusing on the meaning of data stored in other sections of the record.

 Careless copy-paste behaviours can degrade the chart while contributing to errors: